Residential staff

 Students in the Precollege Summer Residential Program live in residence halls on Cornell’s North Campus.
 The buildings contain study areas, laundry rooms, and main lounges for studying and large gatherings.

-Because we believe that living with someone from a different part of the world or section of the country can be one of the best learning experiences at Cornell, you may not request a roommate.
+Because we believe that living with someone from a different state or country can be one of the best learning experiences at Cornell, students may not request a roommate.
 The Summer Discovery Staff will work closely with students to help them adjust to different interests and lifestyles.

 Many of the North Campus residence halls are among the earliest buildings on the Cornell campus.
 Please note that not every building has air conditioning, elevator access, and/or rooms with wheelchair access.
 In 2026 students will reside in air-controlled dorms and have access to additional air-controlled spaces during their time on campus.